Race Notes and Rules

 - Team placings are best 3 of 4 Alpine, 2 of 3 Snowboard times for both runs.

-- The Redlands Cup race rules are based on the Interschools rules
+- The Redlands Cup race rules are on this website.

 - On the day we will attempt to facilitate but cannot guarantee that students entered in both Alpine & Snowboarding events will be able to run in both.